 - A digital heritage information product that can be used to offer information to visitors via their smartphones and tablets - Neil Rathbone, Director, Webnebulus

-- How community-led planning practices can help churches – the Open University, Empowering Design Project
+- Empowering Design Practices project – the Open University, Empowering Design Project

 - St Anne’s Church, Highgate, London and Power Up North London – putting solar panels up on the church roof and raising the money through selling community shares